Design Editing for Offline Model-based Optimization

 \subsection{Implementation Details}

 We follow the training protocols from~\cite{trabucco2021conservative} for all comparative methods unless stated otherwise.
 A $3$-layer MLP with ReLU activation is used for both $f_{\boldsymbol{\theta}}(\cdot)$ and $s_{\boldsymbol{\phi}}(\cdot)$, with a hidden layer size of $2048$.
 In Algorithm~\ref{alg:demo}, the iteration count, $T$, is established at $100$ for both continuous and discrete tasks.
-The Adam optimizer~\cite{kingma2017adam} is utilized to train the surrogate models over $200$ epochs with a batch size of $128$, and a learning rate set at $1e-1$.
-The step size, $\eta$, in equation~\ref{eq:opt} is configured at $1e-3$ for continuous tasks and $1e-1$ for discrete tasks.
-The conditional diffusion model, $s_{\boldsymbol{\phi}}(\cdot)$, undergoes training for $1000$ epochs with a batch size of $128$.
-For the \textit{existing design editing}, following precedents set by previous studies~\cite{kim2023bootstrapped, krishnamoorthy2023diffusion}, we assign a target score, $\hat{y}$, of $1$ and $M$ at $1000$.
-The selected value of $m$ is $400$, with further elaboration provided in Appendix~\ref{appendix:t0}.
+The Adam optimizer~\citep{kingma2017adam} is utilized to train the surrogate models over $200$ epochs with a batch size of $128$, and a learning rate set at $10^{-1}$.
+The step size, $\eta$, in Eq.~(\ref{eq: opt}) is configured at $10^{-3}$ for continuous tasks and $10^{-1}$ for discrete tasks.
+The diffusion model, $s_{\boldsymbol{\phi}}(\cdot)$, undergoes training for $200$ epochs with a batch size of $128$.
+Previous works such as \cite{krishnamoorthy2023diffusion} employ $1000$ epochs for training diffusion models, but we find $200$ epochs is enough for the diffusion models to converge.
+For the \textit{design editing process}, following precedents set by previous studies~\citep{krishnamoorthy2023diffusion}, we set $M$ at $1000$.
+The selected value of $m$ is $600$, with further elaboration provided in Appendix~\ref{appendix:t0}.
 Results from traditional methodologies are referenced from~\cite{trabucco2022design}, and we conduct $8$ independent trials for other methods, reporting the mean and standard error.
-All experiments are conducted on a single NVIDIA V$100$ GPU, with execution times per trial ranging from $10$ minutes to $20$ hours, depending on the specific tasks.
+All experiments are conducted on a workstation with a single Intel Xeon Platinum 8160T CPU and a single NVIDIA Tesla V100 GPU, with execution times per trial ranging from $10$ minutes to $20$ hours (including evaluation time), depending on the specific tasks.